mbodell/coursera-scala-course/README.md

 coursera-scala-course
 =====================

-Code from the scala coursera course
+Code from the scala coursera course.

+This has all the various assignments.